Research Visit Grant

 Enquiries about this scheme should be made by email to [email protected].

-Applications for the second round of the scheme are currently open and will close on 3 October 2021.
+Applications for the second round of the 2021 scheme are now closed.
+The next round of applications will open in January 2022.

 Please read all information on this page carefully and ensure you have read and agreed to the grants terms and conditions before submitting an application.